grafana/grafana-app-sdk/docs/README.md

 This directory is a collection of documentation about the SDK library, CLI, and concepts.

+If you are looking for documentation for migrating your code when you upgrade SDK versions, see [migrations](./migrations/README.md).

 The easiest way to get a handle on the SDK is to run through the [sample project: issue tracker tutorial](./tutorials/issue-tracker/README.md).
 Docs in this directory will help further your understanding of the concepts touched on in the tutorial.